ruleslabs/core/README.md

 ##### `createCard`

-Store card informations, derivate a hash (using `keccak256`) from them and use it as a card identifier.
+Store card informations in a `Uint256`, and use it as a card identifier.
 If the card informations are invalid, that the scarcity provided does not allow more card creation, or if the card already exists, the transaction will fail.

 - ###### parameters